Pre-supernova stellar feedback in nearby starburst dwarf galaxies: Introduction

 Consequently, in this work we aim to investigate a sample of nearby, low-metallicity dwarf starburst galaxies observed with the Multi Unit Spectroscopic Explorer (MUSE, \citealt{bacon2010}) IFU instrument mounted on the Very Large Telescope (VLT).
-We then make comparisons to similar studies in more massive systems, for example, the sample of more massive galaxies from the Physics at High Angular resolution in Nearby GalaxieS (PHANGS) MUSE survey (\citealt{Emsellem2022} and the corresponding stellar feedback studies of \citealt{Barnes2021, Barnes2022}), in order to contribute to the ongoing investigation of the environmental dependence of stellar feedback, a key missing piece in cosmological simulations.
+We then make comparisons to similar studies in more massive systems, for example, the sample of more massive galaxies from the Physics at High Angular resolutions in Nearby GalaxieS (PHANGS) MUSE survey (\citealt{Emsellem2022} and the corresponding stellar feedback studies of \citealt{Barnes2021, Barnes2022}), in order to contribute to the ongoing investigation of the environmental dependence of stellar feedback.

 This paper is organised as follows.
 We give a brief overview of our selection of dwarf galaxies and of the VLT/MUSE observations in Section \ref{sec:obs}, followed by Section \ref{sec:data analysis} where we describe the techniques used to select, classify, and extract the integrated spectra from our sample of 30 HII regions.
 In Section \ref{sec:ion_gas}, we describe the methods used to derive the ionised gas properties of these regions.
 In Section \ref{sec:SPS}, we discuss the stellar population synthesis modelling, and how we used these libraries of simulations to derive star cluster properties within our regions.
 We then explain how we derived two pre-SN stellar feedback mechanisms in Section \ref{sec:quantifying}, and discuss our findings and compare them to those of other works in Section \ref{sec:Discussion} in order to quantify these mechanisms as a function of environmental properties.
 Finally, in Section \ref{sec:conc} we give a summary of our work and conclusions.